adamWinebarger/BAARS4Program/README.md

 - AgeIsValid() - Returns true if Age is an INT, not blank, and not null
 - CreateDirectory4Tester() - Creates the directory for all the users information and scores
 - CreateTesterInfoTextFile() - Writes all the tester information into a text file in the users directory

+Test Window.xaml
+- This file handles the design & code for taking the test
+- Allows the user to take the test, then saves their info and score to a file
+- NextButton_Click() - Loads the next question and stores the current answer
+- BackButton_Click() - Goes to the previous question and resets the radio buttons
+- SubmitButton_Click() - Scores the test and closes the window
+- NextQuestion() - Displays the next question and resets the radio buttons
+- StoreAnswer() - Stores the answer into the answer array
+- CheckButtonVisibility() - Hides the back button if there is no previous questions and shows submit question when all questions are answered
+- ResetRadioButtons() - Sets all the radio buttons to unchecked
+- ScoreTest() - Calculates the score using the ScoreBAARS class and writes those results to the appropriate file
+- SaveAnswers2Textfile() - Saves all the answers that the user put into a text file in their directory
+- WriteAdultResults2TextFile() - Saves the adult scores for the test to a text file in their directory
+- WriteYouthResults2TextFile() - Saves the youth scores for the test to a text file in their directory

 Bars Scoring Classes